 Particular matter concentrations in the MPO area have generally decreased over time and were trending at or just below the new standard of 9 micrograms per cubic meter prior to last year.
-However, preliminary 2023 data suggest that the Fayette County concentrations may have exceeded this new standard which could lead to a designation of 'non-attainment' or non-compliance for this pollutant.
-Non-attainment designations under the new standard are not anticipated until later in 2024, but any new non-attainment areas would have 12 months to perform a transportation conformity determination to show how projects within the MTP and the Transportation Improvement Program are helping the region return to compliance with the new standard.
+Preliminary 2023 data suggested that the Fayette County concentrations may have exceeded this new standard, but the 2024 designation shows Fayete County still in compliance.
+However, the MPO will continue to closely monitor conditions.
+Any new non-attainment areas would have 12 months to perform a transportation conformity determination to show how projects within the MTP and the Transportation Improvement Program are helping the region return to compliance with the new standard.
 This means we must take additional actions to reduce pollution within our area.
 The chart below shows the long term trends for PM2.5 concentrations from the Fayette County monitor.